jasontvu/test3/index.md

 ## Inner Navigation

-1. Lets you reveal list items Jason
+1. …Lets you reveal list items Jason
 2. …To keep some key points
 3. …In secret from audience
 4. …But it will work only once